couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

 buckets in the cluster.

-Before marking a node for failover you should read [Node Failover](couchbase-manual-ready.html#couchbase-admin-tasks-failover).
+Before marking a node for failover you should read [Node Failover](#couchbase-admin-tasks-failover).
 You should not use failover to remove a node from the cluster for administration or upgrade.
 This is because initiating a failover activates the replicas for a bucket, reducing the available replicas with the potential for data loss if additional failovers occur.

 You can explicitly mark a node as failed over using a number of different
 methods: